raewtf/raewtf.github.io/_posts/2024-12-17-rowbot-rally-manual.md

 2. Enter the Time Trials stage select within the game, accessible from the Title screen.
 When in this screen, you can press the Up button to view best times for the currently-selected stage. *(On device, you can only view leaderboards for stages you've unlocked in Time Trials.)* From here, you can see the top 10 times for the selected stage, as well as your own score and ranking (if available).

+> 💡 *Within the game, best times are displayed in a human-readable format — on web, a player's time can be calculated by dividing the given number by 30.
+This results in their best time, in seconds.*

 # Other Scenes

 ## Stats

 In the Stats screen, you can see all-time gameplay stats.
 This info is tracked across all save slots in Story Mode, as well as all Time Trials races.

+- Total play time (increments at all times while the game is launched)
+- Time spent racing (only increments when the player is actively in a race)
+- Total crashes
+- Races completed (disqualifications or premature endings don't count)
+- Stories completed (times the Credits screen has been seen)
+- Distance cranked
+- Favorite Stage (with the most plays across all modes)
+- Least Favorite Stage (with the least plays across all modes)

+> 💡 *Toggle "metric" from the Slide menu to adjust the read-out for Distance cranked.*

+Some stats are also saved on-line!
+To view these boards, open the Slide menu, and select on-line stats.
+This area will show the top five global rankings for time spent racing, total crashes, and distance cranked.
+The game will attempt to send this data after the completion of any race, or on manual checking of the Stats leaderboards.

 ## Cheats